-Bandhavgarh National Park was once the hunting grounds for the kings from Rewa kingdom.
-But the history of the place, the remnants of Bandhavgarh Fort, the caves found on the hills, all date back to an era as far as Ramayana.
-The jungles of Bandhavgarh hold stories that are fascinating from times that have gone by.
-With most of the fort being inaccessible now, it is the tigers that get to rule the Bandhavgarh Fort.
-And amidst this greenery and atop a hill lies the statue of Lord Vishnu, unperturbed about the wildlife or maybe guarding the jungle.
-Fondly called as Shesh Shaiya of Bandhavgarh National Park, this is the only place in the whole forest that you are allowed to get off the vehicle and explore by foot.
-The legend of Sheshshaiya dates back to a dynasty that am hearing for the first time called the Kalachuri Dynasty.
+The jungles of Bandhavgarh hold stories that are fascinating from times that have gone by even though the tigers inhabit it due to restricted access.
+Amidst this greenery and atop a hill lies the statue of Lord Vishnu fondly known as the Shesh Shaiya of Bandhavgarh National Park, calm about the wildlife or maybe guarding the jungle.
+This is the only place in the whole forest that you are allowed to get off the vehicle and explore on foot.
+The legend of Shesh Shaiya dates back to a dynasty that I hear for the first time called the Kalachuri Dynasty.

 Also read – Spotting Tiger at Bandhavgarh National Park – Read here